What's the difference between a "reservation" and a "booking?" A Reservation consists of one or more Bookings. That's it.

 System Administrators configure "buckets" of these details as "Categories," which streamlines the process of adding details to bookings.

 - Concept: Services, Categories, and Resources: What's the Difference? (click to expand)

 In EMS, you may hear these terms used interchangeably sometimes, however, they are different concepts.

-A Category in EMS is anything you might add to a Booking such as Catering, Audio Visual, Furniture, Security, Notes, Attendee Names, Agendas etc. When you configure a Category, however, it must be of six types: Category Types (Activities, Attendees, Catering, Notes, Resources with Service Orders, or Resources Without Service Orders).
+A Category in EMS is anything you might add to a Booking such as Catering, Audio Visual, Furniture, Security, Notes, Attendee Names, Agendas etc. When you configure a Category, however, it must be of six Category types: Activities, Attendees, Catering, Notes, Resources with Service Orders, or Resources Without Service Orders.
 These types cause the service to behave slightly differently when added to a booking.
-For example, a Notes/Activities/Attendees type service category does not require the EMS Administrator to configure items under it and here is nothing for a person to “select” from these types of services.
+For example, a Notes/Activities/Attendees type service category does not require the EMS Administrator to configure items under it and there is nothing for a person to “select” from these types of services.

 Furthermore, a Category can be configured to "Use States" so that when a service is requested with a meeting, it can be managed through a review and approval process in the Manage Services toolbar option in EMS Desktop Client.

 See Also: Adding Services